dgokul19/innoscripta-case-study/README.md

 - Implemented Search and Filtering option for news articles.
 - Implemented category filters for news articles and defaults to all.

+- (*Note: Due to security reason, news data source APIKeys has been removed here, and Added dummy keys, Please make sure to use the respective api keys for working prototype*)

 ## Prerequistes
 Before installing the App, ensure that your system meets the following requirements: